On the existence of universal links in three-manifolds: Non-existence of Branched covers between some -manifolds

 \begin{definition} A \textit{universal link for $\mathbb{S}^2\times\mathbb{S}^1$is} is a link $L$ in $\mathbb{S}^2\times\mathbb{S}^1,$ such that every closed, orientable $3$-manifold $N$ with $H^1(N ) \neq 0$ is a branched covering over $\mathbb{S}^2\times\mathbb{S}^1$ with branching set exactly the link $L.$ \end{definition}

-And gave in \cite[Theorem 2.1]{Nuñez:UniversalLinksInS2XS1} an example of a universal link for $\mathbb{S}^2\times\mathbb{S}^1.$ In this section, we proved that the analog notion of universality can not hold for the family of closed aspherical $3$-manifolds:
+And gave in \cite[Theorem 2.1]{Nuñez:UniversalLinksInS2XS1} an example of a universal link for $\mathbb{S}^2\times\mathbb{S}^1.$ In the first part of this section, we prove that the analog notion of universality can not hold for the family of closed aspherical $3$-manifolds:

+\begin{proposition} There is no closed aspherical $3$-manifold $M$ such that every closed, aspherical $3$-manifold $N$ is a branched covering over $M.$ \end{proposition} \begin{proof} First notice that if $M$ is non-orientable, then we have a hyperbolic rational homology sphere, e.g. the Fomenko–Matveev–Weeks manifold, which can not branch cover $M,$ because of Corollary \ref{Coro:NonExistenceBranchedCoverNonOrientable}.
+If there is an orientable, closed, aspherical $3$-manifold $M$ such that every closed, aspherical $3$-manifold $N$ is a branched covering over $M.$ Then there is a non-zero degree map form $f:\mathbb{T}^3\rightarrow M.$ By Proposition \ref{prop:hopf}, we have that: \begin{enumerate} \item $M$ is spherical, if $f_\#(\pi_1(\mathbb{T}^3))=\{e\},$ or \item $M$ is virtually abelian, meaning $M$ has a finite covering with fundamental group $\mathbb{Z}^k,$ if $f_\#(\pi_1(\mathbb{T}^3))\neq\{e\}.$ \end{enumerate}

+The first case is impossible, because $M$ is aspherical.
+And in the second case, again by asphericity we have that $M$ is finitely covered by the 3-torus.
+However, there are closed aspherical $3$-manifolds, e.g. the ones with $Nil$-geometry, that are not branched covers over $M$ because of \cite[Theorem 2 and Theorem 6]{KotschickNeofytidis:DominationByCircleBunles}. \end{proof} In the second part of this section, we prove in Theorem \ref{Thm:NonExistanceRedUniversalManifolds} that the only closed, reducible $3$-manifolds, to be branch covered by $P^3\# P^3,$ is itself.
+And conclude in Corollary \ref{Coro:NonExistanceReducibleUniversalManifolds} that the analog notion of universality in Definition \ref{Def:UniversalLinkS1xS2} can not hold for the family of closed, reducible $3$-manifolds.